Sydney Science Trail FAQs

 Education bookings are available to NSW public schools and registered non-government schools.

-Who is Diverse Learners Day suitable for?
+Who is the Diverse Learners Program suitable for?

-This day is designed for groups or families requiring a more flexible timetable or higher educator-to-student ratios, such as home school groups, support classes, EAL/D students or any group with students with diverse needs.
+This program is designed for groups or families requiring a more flexible timetable or higher educator-to-student ratios, such as home school groups, support classes, EAL/D students or any group with students with diverse needs.

-What is different about Diverse Learners Day?
+What is different about the Diverse Learners Program?

 • AUSLAN Interpreters (if required) at the science show and workshops